12 reasons why you need an alternative CMS to WordPressVegard Ottervig on

 Bottom-line: Why you should choose something other than WordPress

 WordPress is primarily a blogging tool and can work perfectly for private persons or small organisations, or if your solution isn’t business critical.
-However, as soon as you need digital experiences that are more complex or something that isn’t included in your standard theme, you need additional themes and plugins, and you need a partner that’s an expert in WP to ensure you’re not the next scamming site in line.
+However, as soon as you need digital experiences that are more complex or something that isn’t included in your standard theme, you need additional themes and plugins, and you need a partner that’s an expert in WP to ensure you’re not the next scamming site in line due to a virus infection.

 In addition to these factors, you probably need a lot of custom coding to get what you want of your digital experiences.
 When you need developers to code so much anyway, why not choose a CMS that can be more customised from bottom-up, and where there already are many advanced functions natively?